I guess you could say that I come by my love of peanut butter quite honestly.

 And even after all that, I still wasn’t sick of peanuts.

-If this sounds like your dream vacation, then you might just be a peanut butter lover too… and if that’s the case, then have I got a pancake recipe for you.
+If spending a few days learning all about peanuts sounds like your dream vacation, then you might just be a peanut butter lover too… and if that’s the case, then have I got a pancake recipe for you.

 I’m talking about a mile-high stack of light-as-a-feather fluffy pancakes with a delicate peanut flavour, plus a maple-PB syrup to drizzle on top for extra peanutty goodness to start your day off right.